KimoDev/learning-typescript/section3-typescript-compiler/README.md

   - Also tsc -w will watch changes across all project changes.

 ## Properties of tsconfig.json
 Typescripts compiler settings are configured through the tsconfig.json.
-Despite the file itself explaining what each property does, i will list some of the main key important properties here.
+Despite the file itself explaining what each property does, i will list the main key important properties here.
 - target: The target javascript version you wish to compile your typescript too.
 - lib: Library files that should be included during compilation. such as 'dom'.
 Which is already a default value by TS.
 - allowJs: a boolean value to allow javascript files to be compiled. such as vanilla js files.